alhajee/ckan/doc/sysadmin-guide.rst

 Sysadmin guide
 ==============

-This guide covers the administration features of CKAN 2.0, such as managing users and datasets.
+This guide covers the administration features of FMLD 2.0, such as managing users and datasets.
 These features are available via the web user interface to a user with sysadmin rights.
 The guide assumes familiarity with the :doc:`user-guide`.

-Certain administration tasks are not available through the web UI but need access to the server where CKAN is installed.
+Certain administration tasks are not available through the web UI but need access to the server where FMLD is installed.
 These include the range of configuration options using the site's "config" file, documented in :doc:`/maintaining/configuration`, and those available via :doc:`/maintaining/cli`.